-- 2.1 The process begins by submitting the online Part A Application, and then the following must occur within 14 days after the online application is submitted: - 1.
-Return the Part B Application, which will be sent when the online application is received. - 2.
+- 2.1 The process begins by submitting the AISC Certification Online Application, and then the following must occur within 14 days after the online application is submitted: - 1.
 Pay the full application invoice, which will be sent when the online application is received.
-The Initial Application Fee of \$2,000 is non-refundable. - 3.
+The Initial Application Fee of \$2,000, included on the invoice with the Certification Fees is non-refundable. - 2.
 Submit the Application Document Submittals, which will be used for the eligibility review and Stage 1 Audit (see definition in the Preface Glossary).
-A copy of the application submittal list will be sent when the online application is received.
-These lists are also available at aisc.org/certification/applicants.
+These lists are available at aisc.org/certification/applicants.
+Applicants should review the Application Document Submittals prior to submitting the online application and be prepared to submit them within the two week time frame.

-If the payment, documents and extended application are not received within the 14-day timeframe, the application will be terminated, and the Applicant will be required to reapply.
+If the payment and documents are not received within the 14-day time frame, the application will be terminated, and the Applicant will be required to reapply when they can complete the application requirements in the time frame.
 More information on applying for certification, including the online application and fee schedules, can be found at www.aisc.org/certification/applicants.

-- 2.2 An Eligibility Review is the first step in the application review process. - This review will confirm that the Applicant meets the necessary prerequisites to be considered for the certification they are applying. - The review will confirm whether the Applicant will have work in the shop or an active jobsite for the initial audit to demonstrate capability to meet the GRs (see the Supplements for more information). - Following the first review of the application submittal, additional documents may be requested.
+- 2.2 An Eligibility Review is the first step in the application review process. - This review will confirm that the Applicant meets the necessary prerequisites to be considered for the certification(s) they are applying. - The review will confirm that the Applicant will have work in the shop or an active jobsite for the initial audit to demonstrate capability to meet the GRs (see the Supplements for more information). - Following the first review of the application submittal, additional documents may be requested.
 Requests for additional documents must be responded to within 14 days.
 If no response is received, the application process will be terminated. - The Eligibility Review will continue for up to 30 days after the date of the initial review.
 If the Eligibility Review is not completed within 30 days, then the process will be terminated and the certification fee refunded.
-If the Eligibility Review is terminated, the Applicant must wait at three months from the date of termination before reapplying.

-- 2.3 Following the Eligibility Review, initial certification audits for Applicants are performed in two stages.
+If the Eligibility Review is terminated, the Applicant must wait three months from the date of termination before reapplying. - 2.3 Following the Eligibility Review, initial certification audits for Applicants are performed in two stages.
 Stage 1 Audit is a readiness review of the Applicant's Quality Management System (QMS).
 For erector Applicants, their Safety Management System (SMS) is also included.
 The objectives of Stage 1 is to: - Review the documentation of the management system(s) - Evaluate the status and understanding of the requirements for the programs and endorsements that are being sought - Review if the internal audits and management reviews are being planned and performed - Obtain information regarding qualifications of personnel resources and readiness of processes and equipment resources

 All Stage 1 reviews follow the process described in Section 3.
-After Stage 1 is satisfactorily completed, the Stage 2 Audit (see definition in the Preface Glossary) will be scheduled.
+After Stage 1 is satisfactorily completed, the Stage 2 Audit (see definition in the Glossary) will be scheduled.